Fabbricatore/NN/index.md

 ![](https://latex.codecogs.com/gif.latex?P%28%5Csigma%3B%5Cbeta%29%3DZ%28%5Cbeta%29%5E%7B-1%7D%5Cexp%7B%28-%5Cbeta%20E%28%5Csigma%29%29%7D)

 Where E (σ) is the energy of the configuration, β an inverse temperature, and the normalization factor Z (β) iscalled the partitionfunction and can be used to derive all thermodynamic properties.
+ This distribution is thus defined whenever a function E (σ) is provided, and indeed it can be studied and provide insight even when the system under consideration is not a physical system.
+In particular, it can be used to describe interesting properties of optimization problems, in which E (σ) has the role of a cost function that one wishes to minimize; in these cases, one is interested in the limit β → ∞, which corresponds to assigning a uniform weight over the global minima of the energy function.
+This kind of description is at the core of the well-known Simulated Annealing algorithm (2).

 contains some global minima, which are rare and hard to find, and a multitude of local minima.\\
 Despite our first desire, we should not aim for the global one, since they actually generalize worse!